 This restaurant will change your mind.

-Here, you can try a vegetarian version of one of the most famous Greek dishes: Moussaka.
+Their cooking is a nice break from the usual Greek plates.
+You will love this place if you’re a vegetarian.
+Here, you can try a vegetarian version of one of the most famous Greek dishes, moussaka

 Chrisostomos

-- Location: Devkalionos and Ikarou, Chania.
+• Location: Devkalionos and Ikarou, Chania.

 A few hundred meters to the north, Chrisostomos is the epitome of traditional Cretan food.
-They specialize in local dishes from Sfakia, made in their wood oven by renowned chefs and cooks.
+They specialize in local dishes from Sfakia often cooked in their wood oven.
+Their goal is to show you the warmth and quality of genuine Cretan hospitality.

-Because of its high standards, the restaurant is usually fully booked, and thus, you may not find an empty table if you walk in.
+Because of its high standards, the restaurant is usually fully booked.
+Thus, you may not find an empty table if you walk in.
 It is best if you reserve a table beforehand.
+If you want to taste authentic Greek food in a pleasant atmosphere, Chrisostomos should be at the top of your list.

 To Maridaki

-- Location: Daskalogianni 33, Chania.
+• Location: Daskalogianni 33, Chania.

-Again, in the heart of the old town, To Maridaki is a small, no-frills restaurant.
+Again in the heart of the old town, To Maridaki is a small, no-frills restaurant.
 Here, you can find changing daily lunch dishes that complement the standard plates on the menu.

 As a result, the food is always fresh and ready to serve fast.
 This is the main reason why this place is full of locals.